-No previously identified archaeological resources are within the F-B LGA Archaeological APE from the Intersection of 34th Street and L Street to Oswell Street; however, impacts to unknown archaeological resources could potentially be significant if inadvertently disturbed during construction (Impact CUL #1 in the Fresno to Bakersfield Section Final Supplemental EIR/EIS).
+No previously identified archaeological resources are within the F-B LGA Archaeological APE from the Intersection of 34th Street and L Street to Oswell Street; however, impacts to unknown archaeological resources could potentially be significant if inadvertently disturbed during construction (Impact CUL #1 in the F-B LGA Final EIR/EIS).

-A pre-construction conditions assessment of built environment resources would be conducted before construction begins to avoid construction vibration damage, and the guidelines for minimizing vibration impacts at sensitive receptors would be followed during construction (CUL-IAMF #6, CUL-IAMF#7, and CUL-IAMF #8 in the Fresno to Bakersfield Section Final Supplemental EIR/EIS).
+A pre-construction conditions assessment of built environment resources would be conducted before construction begins to avoid construction vibration damage, and the guidelines for minimizing vibration impacts at sensitive receptors would be followed during construction (CUL-IAMF #6, CUL-IAMF#7, and CUL-IAMF #8 in the F-B LGA Final EIR/EIS).
 Therefore, no significant impacts on built environment resources due to vibration from construction activities will occur.
-Furthermore, no significant impacts to built environment resources that are directly over or adjacent to the HSR line would occur from project-related construction activities because these resources would receive appropriate protection and stabilization to protect them from inadvertent damage (CUL-IAMF #6, CUL-IAMF#7, and CUL-IAMF #8 in the Fresno to Bakersfield Section Final Supplemental EIR/EIS).
-Therefore, impacts to the following historic properties between the Intersection of 34th Street and L Street to Oswell Street would be less than significant (Impact CUL#2 in the Fresno to Bakersfield Section Final Supplemental EIR/EIS): Father Garcés Statue, San Joaquin Compress and Warehouse Company, Division of Forestry Service Office, Noriega's, Amestoy Hotel, Southern Pacific Depot, Fire Station Number Two, Folk Victorian Residence, and State Route 204/Golden State Avenue.
+Furthermore, no significant impacts to built environment resources that are directly over or adjacent to the HSR line would occur from project-related construction activities because these resources would receive appropriate protection and stabilization to protect them from inadvertent damage (CUL-IAMF #6, CUL-IAMF#7, and CUL-IAMF #8 in the F-B LGA Final EIR/EIS).
+Therefore, impacts to the following historic properties between the Intersection of 34th Street and L Street to Oswell Street would be less than significant (Impact CUL#2 in the F-B LGA Final EIR/EIS): Father Garcés Statue, San Joaquin Compress and Warehouse Company, Division of Forestry Service Office, Noriega's, Amestoy Hotel, Southern Pacific Depot, Fire Station Number Two, Folk Victorian Residence, and State Route 204/Golden State Avenue.

 Archaeological sites would only be subject to adverse effects during construction activities, not during operational activities.
-Project operation would not result in effects on archaeological resources (Impact CUL#3 in the Fresno to Bakersfield Section Final Supplemental EIR/EIS).
+Project operation would not result in effects on archaeological resources (Impact CUL#3 in the F-B LGA Final EIR/EIS).

 The introduction of unavoidable visual features would diminish the integrity of the Republic Supply Company and the Kern County Land Company Warehouse.
-This would cause a substantial adverse change to the immediate surroundings of these historical resources and cause an adverse effect under Section 106 (Impact CUL#4 in the Fresno to Bakersfield Section Final Supplemental EIR/EIS).
+This would cause a substantial adverse change to the immediate surroundings of these historical resources and cause an adverse effect under Section 106 (Impact CUL#4 in the F-B LGA Final EIR/EIS).